Distribution-Free Selection of Low-Risk Oncology Patients for Survival Beyond a Time Horizon: Calibration via High-Probability Risk Control

 The simplest approach to obtain uniform confidence bounds applies the pointwise methods from Section~\ref{subsec:pointwise-estimation} with a Bonferroni correction, replacing the confidence level $\delta$ with $\delta / |\Lambda|$.
-While straightforward, this tends to be overly conservative (especially when risk estimates are strongly correlated across nearby thresholds) leading to screening rules that are needlessly restrictive.
+However, this tends to be overly conservative (especially when risk estimates are strongly correlated across nearby thresholds) leading to screening rules with needlessly low yield.
 A more efficient alternative is the Gaussian multiplier (perturbation) method, which constructs a joint confidence band by simulating correlated fluctuations in $\widehat{r}(\lambda)$ across the grid.
 This accounts for dependencies between estimates and typically yields tighter bands than Bonferroni when $\widehat{r}(\lambda)$ varies smoothly in $\lambda$.
-We refer to Appendix~\ref{app:uniform} for further details on both approaches.
+We refer to Supplement Section~\ref*{app:uniform} for further details on both approaches.